SimpleMobileTools/Simple-Calendar/README.md

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides customizable colors.

+The Storage permission is needed only for exporting or importing events from .ics files.

 This app is just one piece of a bigger series of apps.
 You can find the rest of them at http://www.simplemobiletools.com

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.calendar'><img src='http://simplemobiletools.github.io/assets/public/google-play.png' alt='Get it on Google Play' height=45/></a>